 The city of Atlanta is still considering possible uses for the Turner Field site when the Braves leave, including a proposal from Georgia State University to convert it into a 30,000-seat football stadium.

-In an interesting twist, the Braves celebrated the future while their current team fades from contention in the playoff race, having lost 10 of 13 games.
-The Washington Nationals were poised to clinch the NL East — at Turner Field, no less — when the teams played Tuesday night.
+In an interesting twist, the Braves celebrated the future while their current team fades from contention in the playoff race, having lost 11 of 14 games.
+The Washington Nationals clinched the NL East — at Turner Field, no less — with a 3-0 victory over Atlanta on Tuesday night.

-The Braves, who won the division a year ago and have made the playoffs 17 times since 1991, were 4 1-2 games out of a wild-card spot with only a dozen games left in the regular season.
+The Braves, who won the division a year ago and have made the playoffs 17 times since 1991, are 5 1/2 games out of a wild-card spot with 11 games left in the regular season.

-But that didn't dampen the atmosphere in Cobb County, where jazz played over the speakers and the construction workers were invited in — decked out in safety vests and hard hats — to grab a lunch of barbecue sliders and potato chips.
+That didn't dampen the atmosphere in Cobb County, about 16 miles away, where jazz played over the speakers and the construction workers were invited in — decked out in safety vests and hard hats — to grab a lunch of barbecue sliders and potato chips.

 Schuerholz said the new stadium will include unique dimensions that "value the home run as well as a well-pitched baseball game," a change from the largely symmetrical outfield at Turner Field.

 Critics of the project have cited the secretive nature of the negotiations between the Braves and Cobb County officials, the commitment of nearly $400 million in public funds without putting the issue before county voters, and fears that the site will be a traffic mess on game days.
-The stadium site is not served by Atlanta's rapid-transit system and will be located alongside one of the busiest interchanges on metro area's notoriously gridlocked highways.
+The stadium site is not served by Atlanta's rapid-transit system and will be located alongside one of the busiest interchanges on a notoriously gridlocked interstate system.